[Travelogue] 7-year anniversary, living in SF

 Isherwood and Ishiguro provide us with two young ladies, each lost in a moment of cradling a cushion to her breast as an imaginary baby, neither of them able to have children themselves, Kathy due to her biological preconditions (no spoilers this time around) and Sally because of a metaphorical immaturity and unpreparedness to cope with the actual reality of rearing progeny.
 Still recovering from the operation which satisfied her desire not to have the child, Sally fickly daydreams about motherhood.
 She loses herself in the moment, shutting everything out as Kathy did in her own pseudo-maternal slow dance, yet follows up with a quick distancing from this personal tone by impersonalizing her own imagined offspring with the genderless pronoun it.
 Sally’s description of motherly life does not convey confidence that she actually knows what being a mother would be like.

 These young women from the worlds of Ishiguro and Isherwood are losing themselves in the fleeting moments of music, or solitude, which might make one slow down and dance, or mutter the most delicate fantasies.
 Or sing out the wildest dream.
 I love the humanity these two writers bring to their prose, and having fallen for Isherwood hope to continue exploring Ishiguro’s works for more of the same.
 Distractingly, however, I feel my appreciation for Isherwood extends into a complex realm where I have found odd little commonalities between us and have read extensively of his works, crowding out other writers.
 I now increasingly read the work of his peers as well, namely W.H.
 Auden, Stephen Spender, Paul Bowles and Gore Vidal.
 Upon the release of Tom Ford’s adaptation of Isherwood’s seminal A Single Man, I braced myself emotionally for the worst.
 However, I absolved Mr. Ford upon seeing the film.
-Further processing had to occur when I was hanging out in the Park Branch public library down on Page Street from my apartment.
+Further processing had to occur when I was hanging out in the Park Branch public library down from my apartment on Page Street.
 I read an interview by The Advocate magazine of Ford, who spoke of his affinity for Isherwood and – the catalyst for crazy – spoke to an experience of having met Isherwood in southern California in his youth.
 Knowing that Isherwood died in 1986, I will never meet my most revered artistic predecessor.
 Simply, I was jealous of Ford, yet feeling this allowed for his adoption of Isherwood’s text to spark my own mental disengagement from Isherwood’s literary world, in which I had become enmeshed.

 Slowly I am moving away from exclusively reading Isherwood & Friends, even if it is only down the library shelf at Ishiguro.
 Yet what I have read up to this point is promising, and hope that the recently checked out An Artist of the Floating World, and When We Were Orphans contribute to a new pocket of knowledge in the literary solar system in my head.